What are adaptogens?

 These are two of our favorite adaptogen drinks that we'd recommend.
 Especially if you are a matcha lover, this is a great way to add adaptogens to your daily routine!

-- Magic Matcha --> an matcha and adaptogen tea blend that's meant to increase your energy and focus while decreasing stress.
+- Wonder Matcha --> an matcha and adaptogen tea blend that's meant to increase your energy and focus while decreasing stress.

-- Turmeric Magic Matcha --> a similar blend to Magic Matcha but with the added benefit of turmeric which is used to decrease inflammation in the body.
+- Turmeric Wonder Matcha --> a similar blend to Wonder Matcha but with the added benefit of turmeric which is used to decrease inflammation in the body.
 This blend contains less caffeine.

 Have questions?
 Drop a comment and let us know!
 We'd love to hear from you.